 The role of all academic advisors is to assist students in the development of meaningful educational plans that are compatible with their life goals.
 The ultimate responsibility for making informed decisions about life goals and educational plans rests with the individual student.
-However, the academic advisor can assist by working with students to identify and assess alternatives and additional opportunities for academic completion and success.
+However, the academic advisor can assist by provide detailed program course completion requirements, work with students to identify and assess alternatives, and provide guidance for additional opportunities for academic completion and success.